Right to Study Check

 We will check your status with UKVI using your share code and reply to your e-mail to either confirm that you have completed Right to Study check or to advise you of additional information that is needed.

-• The visitor visa vignette sticker in your passport
+• The visa vignette sticker in your passport;

 What happens next